 There are actually three VxRail announcements: VxRail with DPUs, VxRail and vSAN ESA, and VxRail modular edge nodes.

 VxRail systems now support vSphere 8 software that has been designed to run on server-attached DPUs (data processing units) such as Nvidia’s BlueField-2.
 This vSphere Distributed Services Engine software is part of the Nvidia-VMware Project Monterey that offloads hypervisor, networking, security, and storage tasks from the CPU to the DPU.
-No configurations have been announced yet but we performance stats with some anticipation.
+No configurations have been announced yet but we await performance stats with some anticipation.

 Dell told us that PowerEdge servers will support onboard DPUs as well.